andrei-polukhin/pgdbtemplate/docs/CONTRIBUTING.md

 - Focus on the code and ideas, not the person
 - Assume good intentions

-Thank you for contributing to pgdbtemplate! 🚀
+Thank you for contributing to `pgdbtemplate`! 🚀